Hans Carl von Carlowitz: Life

-1677 he became a mining administrator and in 1711 he became in charge of mining at the court of Kursachsen in Freiberg (Sachsen).
-Freiberg, which is located in the foothills of the Erzgebirge, was known for its silver mines.
+In 1671, he joined his father who was involved in settling disputes on the border with Bohemia.
+In 1672, he became a chamberlain and again assisted his father.
+Elector Johann Georg II appointed him as a mining inspector in 1679.
+In 1711, he became Oberberghauptmann in charge of mining at the court of Kursachsen in Freiberg (Sachsen).
+Freiberg, which is located in the foothills of the Ore Mountains, was known for its silver mines.
 In this post, he was responsible, among other things, for the supply of timber to the mining industry, which employed about ten thousand miners at the time.
+He married Ursula Margaretha, daughter of Christoph Dietrich von Bose in 1675.
+They had five children.
 He died in Freiberg.

-Importance
+Sylvicultura Oeconomica

 The idea of sustainability, wherever it occurs in the history, emerges in time of crisis and scarcity.
 Around 1700, the mining industry and livelihood of thousands was threatened in Saxony.
 It was not that the mines had been exhausted of their ores, the problem was an acute scarcity of timber.
 The mining industry and smelting of ores had consumed whole forests.
 In the vicinity of places of mining activity the old growth forests had disappeared completely.
 Trees had been cut at unsustainable rates for decades without efforts to restore the forests.
 First, the river systems in the Erzgebirge was engineered, so logs could be transported from ever more distant forest areas, but these measures only postponed the crisis.
 The prices for timber rose ever more, which led to bankruptcy and closure of parts of the mining industry.

-Hans Carl von Carlowitz was raised in and influenced by this environment.
+Von Carlowitz was raised in and influenced by this environment.
 He traveled widely in his youth and learned much from the forced discipline of the French minister Jean Baptiste Colbert, who had enacted a forestry reform in France.
+He may also have come across John Evelyn's work Sylva (1662).

 His importance as author is in the fact that he was the first one who comprehensively wrote about forestry.
 His treatise is a compilation of the knowledge about forest management at the time.
 He used his own experience to expand the scientific knowledge base that remained after the devastation of the Thirty Years' War.
 Hans Carl von Carlowitz was the first one to clearly formulate the concept of sustainability in forestry (pages 105–106 in the Sylvicultura Oeconomica).

 The full title of his book loosely translates as: